 Analyzing set decor has always been a pleasure of mine, and a guilty one for sure as it often involves some serious binge-watching.
 Hmmm… Creating any kind of set, be it theater, sitcom or movie, involves a great deal of effort and research.
 Even though technically, decorating a set is very different from decorating a home (hello good lighting and fake doors), there are a couple of things that the two have in common.
 First, a well designed set is architecturally accurate, meaning that all choices in decor are in harmony with the decided architectural style.
 Second, by definition, a good set helps us buy into an alternate reality and creates a very specific mood.
 I strongly believe that these two principles apply in decorating our own homes: architectural accuracy and creating a space that reflects the mood our hearts desire.

 Gilmore Girls fans, have you heard the good news?!
 Rejoice, Sookie St. James is back!
 As you may know, Netflix is preparing a revival with four episodes in the works directed by the show’s original creator, Amy Sherman-Palladino.
 Most of the cast will be returning to Stars Hollow and as of this Friday (after some scheduling conflicts), Melissa McCarthy is officially a part of the team!
 Truth be told, I could never imagine the show without bubbly, funny, dream bestie Sookie.

 Happy Monday, friends!
-I hope you all had a great spring break.
-We’ve been slowing down a bit this past week, which meant me taking a break from work and blogging, and enjoying more time with family and friends, and maybe eating waaay to many goodies….hmmm, but I’m back!
-And since you’re probably here for an actual blog post, today I’m gonna write about a (recently discovered) movie set that I would not mind having as my real home.
-It’s Complicated (mom, I know you’re gonna like this one 🙂 ).
+I hope you had a great spring break.
+We’ve been taking things slowly this past week, which meant me taking a break from work and blogging, enjoying more time with family and friends (and maybe eating waaay to many goodies….) but I’m back!
+And since you’re probably here for an actual blog post, today I’m gonna write about a (recently discovered) movie set that I fell in love with – It’s Complicated (mom, I know you’re gonna like this one 🙂 ).